Video: IP addresses and privacy explained

 The setup is similar to real-life address systems.
 For example, if you were to subscribe to a magazine, the magazine distributor (the sender) would need your address to send you (the recipient) your copies.
 Without your address, the distributors wouldn’t know where to send the magazine.

 The same applies to the internet.
 Without an IP address, two devices would not be able to find and exchange information with each other.

-Private networks rely on private IP addresses to identify and share information among computers and devices (like printers) that aren’t directly connected to the internet.
+Unlike public IP addresses, private IP addresses are used by private networks to identify and share information among computers and devices (like printers) that aren’t directly connected to the internet.

-Each computer or device in your home network has a unique private IP address so they can communicate with each other, but nothing outside of the local network can see them or establish a connection.
+Each computer or device in your home network has a unique private IP address so it can communicate with all the others, but nothing outside of the local network can see them or establish a connection.

 What your IP address can reveal about you and your location

 Your IP address reveals some pretty in-depth information about your location: